Golf Tutorials

 Now that you have your two tracings, it's time to measure.
 Use your ruler to:

 • Measure Length: Draw a straight line from the most posterior part of your heel to the tip of your longest toe (this could be your big toe or sometimes the second toe).
-That is your a official length.
+That is your official length.

 • Measure Width: Locate the widest parts of your forefoot, which is generally at the joint behind your big toe and at the other end, the one behind your little toe.
-Then draw a straight line between them at a perpendicular angel.
+Then draw a straight line between them at a perpendicular angle.
 That'll be your official width.

 Take some notes on these measurements (in both inches and/or centimeters) for both of your feet.
-It's extremely very common for one foot to be slightly larger than the other.
+It's very common for one foot to be slightly larger than the other.
 You should always fit the larger of your two feet.

-Step 5: Refer to a Brand-Specific Sizing Chart of a a Shoemaker's Chart
+Step 5: Refer to a Brand-Specific Sizing Chart

 Most of these charts will allow you to convert your inch or centimeter measurement into their specific shoe size, with some even offering corresponding width guides.
 This measurement is your starting point - consider it your “true size.”

-Now, let’s go a a level even deeper than.
-If you’re ever in a well known stocked shoe store or pro shop, also look for a Brannock Device, the silver metal contraption you’ve likely seen before.
-While your at-home tracing method is reliable, a Brannock gives three vital measurements: heel-to-toe length, heel-to-arch-length(a critical measurement for ensuring proper support), and width.
-Don't' be'afraid to a friendly shoe associate who can can help with a measuring with it - that data is absolute golden information.
+If you’re ever in a well-stocked shoe store or pro shop, also look for a Brannock Device, the silver metal contraption you’ve likely seen before.
+While your at-home tracing method is reliable, a Brannock gives three vital measurements: heel-to-toe length, heel-to-arch length (a critical measurement for ensuring proper support), and width.
+Don't be afraid to ask a friendly shoe associate for help with measuring - that data is absolute golden information.

 Test Time: The Final Fitting Process